geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Manage_Admin_Delegation.md

 	‎**Get-MsolRoleMember -RoleObjectId $role.ObjectId**

-11. Verify that **Diego Siciliani** is in the list of users who have been assigned the **Billing administrator** role (you assigned Adam to this role in the prior task using the Microsoft 365 admin center).
+11. Verify that **Diego Siciliani** is in the list of users who have been assigned the **Billing administrator** role (you assigned Diego to this role in the prior task using the Microsoft 365 admin center).

 12. Leave your Windows PowerShell session open for future lab exercises; simply minimize it before going on to the next task.